DringendUrgentUrgente

 Your donation for those affected by the conflict in the Gaza Strip

-The humanitarian situation in the Gaza Strip is catastrophic.
-The situation in the West Bank is also deteriorating rapidly.
-According to the UN, the only way to avert an acute famine in the Gaza Strip is to act quickly.
+The Gaza Strip is experiencing the worst humanitarian crisis since the start of the war.
+The situation in the West Bank is also alarming.
+The security situation in both regions continues to deteriorate.
 Hundreds of thousands of people are in urgent need of support.
-Caritas Switzerland and its partner organizations are providing aid for the people affected by the Gaza war.
+Caritas Switzerland and its partner organizations are providing aid to the suffering civilian population.

 Your donation for those affected by the conflict in the Gaza Strip